-Diagnosis of PAD requires thorough physical examination, Ankle-brachial index (ABI) test, ultrasound, angiography and blood tests.
+Diagnosis of PAD requires a thorough physical examination, an Ankle-brachial index (ABI) test, ultrasound, angiography and blood tests.
 Its treatment may include lifestyle changes, medications (to manage the causative disorders like hypercholesterolemia, hypertension, diabetes etc.) or surgery.

 Surgery is generally required in some severe cases